siegerts/astro-lucia-auth-neon/README.md

 pnpm dev
 ```

-## A Postgres Database for each environment
+## A Database branch for each environment

 To use a different [Neon project branch](https://neon.tech/docs/introduction/branching) for each environment (dev / prod).
 Create a corresponding environment variable dotenv file (`.env.development` or `.env.production`) with the branch connection URL.